Hands Nagoya: Recommended Shops and the Most Charming Items!

 160112_0128-700x466

 The Yamanote Line links the stations of Shinjuku, Shibuya, and Tokyo, so it’s indispensable for sightseeing.
-The Yamanote Line forms a ring around the city, so you need to be aware of the direction you’re heading, and whether you should take the inner loop or the outer loop.
+The Yamanote Line forms a loop around the city, so you need to be aware of the direction you’re heading, and whether you should take the inner loop or the outer loop.

 Chuō Line

-The Chuo Line connects Tokyo, Shinjuku, Nakano and Kichijōji, among other stations.
+The Chuo Line connects Tokyo, Shinjuku, Nakano, and Kichijoji, among other stations.

 Kichijoji, popular as a residential neighborhood and home to Inokashira Park, is accessible via the Chūō Line.